aidenlab/mmba/README.md

 There are two C functions in two files:
 - `myScale.c`: driver code which uses `scale1.c`
 - `scale1.c`: the function which performs matrix scaling while myScale.c is an example of main program calling scale1.c.
+- `scale2.c`: replaces scale1.c.
+Same functionality but better performance, some bugs fixed and the initial matrix is not altered.

 At the moment all is hard-coded: limit for the number of nonzero elements (`m1` - currently 140,000,123)